 We ask that residents, families schedule and arrange their own transportation for employment and other individual needs and activities.
 Homes Giving Hope has a vehicle reserved for group transportation, as well as, scheduled times for individual transportation.
 Transportation is a service we plan to develop further as our organization grows, recognizing this is an important part of living independently.

 Does Homes Giving Hope allow pets?

 Our current home has an emotional support dog from Paws with a Cause.
 While we ask that one does not bring a personal pet, there may be an opportunity for a home pet.

 What does it mean to be a Christ-centered community?

 We treat one other with respect and dignity knowing we are all made in the image of God and dearly loved children.
 We acknowledge that we are not perfect and all fall short in serving one another with our works/deeds/words.
 We embrace our need for Jesus and His grace and we use Grace Filled Conversations as we strive to relate to one another in a life-giving manner.
-We encourage each other with words from the Bible and we pray together.
+At times, residents encourage each other through devotions/discussions and prayer time together.